 And you say, "All right.
 Let's run this out."
 So we run him standing on the rock in the middle of the sea.
-And we - I guarantee you - we can run it and we can run it, and he will still have a pain in his stomach and still be standing on a rock in the middle of the sea.
+And we - I guarantee you - we can run it and we can run it and we can run it and we can run it, and he will still have a pain in his stomach and still be standing on a rock in the middle of the sea.
 And this is the old engram that wouldn't resolve.